matrix-org/gsoc/IDEAS.md

 ---------------------
 Remember that you can also use these as inspiration and suggest your own project ideas.

+## This is list is now prioritised - most important suggestions first (as of Mar 1st 2016)

 ### Bridge ALL THE THINGS!!

 The single biggest thing missing from the Matrix ecosystem right now are mature bridges to link into other silos and defragment them.